TashanDuncan/tashanduncan/README.md

 Here are some ideas to get you started:
 -->

-- 🧙🏿‍♂️ Currently on a journey to become a Typescript Wizard
+- 🧙🏿‍♂️ Currently on a journey to become a Web Dev Wizard
 - 👯 I’m looking to collaborate on anything I find interesting!
 - 📫 How to reach me: Email or DM